heguanelvis/Chicago-Rats-Be-Gone-Storytelling/README.md

 - and more...

 ## Relevant Projects
-If you like to know more about the rat complaints in Chicago:
+If you'd like to know more about the rat complaints in Chicago:
 <a href="https://heguanelvis.github.io/Chicago-Rats-Be-Gone/explore.html">Chicago Rats Be Gone Static Graphs Collection</a>

 ## Data Sources